11x3/ilvmx/README.md

 ILvMx is an `internet load virtual module exchange` or functionally minded cloud app server and function-level exchange.

-The server is written in Elixir-lang but we also support `Vagrant` which of course means we run in the  cloud or self-host.
-Current support for native Elixir and HTTP APIs are in the works, with Elm-lang and other support in the coming soon.
+The server is written in Elixir-lang but we use `Vagrant` which of course means ILvMx is cloud or self-hostable.
+Current support for native Elixir and HTTP APIs are in the works, with Elm-lang and other support coming soon.

 ## Features